fermga/TNFR-LFS/docs/cli.md

 * **OutSim UDP** – default port ``4123``
 * **OutGauge UDP** – default port ``3000``
-* **InSim UDP** – optional control messages through port ``29999`` when a simulator requires a handshake (no traffic is sent by TNFR-LFS but the port must remain available to avoid conflicts)
+* **InSim UDP** – optional control messages through port ``29999`` when a simulator requires a handshake (no traffic is sent by the TNFR × LFS toolkit but the port must remain available to avoid conflicts)

 All clients connect to ``127.0.0.1`` by default and can be redirected via